Inductorless Fast Phase Logic: Enabling Two-Order-of-Magnitude Density Scaling for Superconductor VLSI: Methodology

 \subsection{Architecture Study}

-To show the advantage of the FPL circuits, we assumed a design and compared it across different technologies.
-For this purpose, the Single-path Delay Feedback (SDF) Fast Fourier Transform (FFT) architecture, which is a highly efficient structure to implement FFT computations, is selected \cite{ingemarsson2017efficient}.
+To investigate the potential advantages of FPL circuits, we designed a comparison circuit using combinations of logic implementation (RSFQ, SFQ+VSJJIs, FPL, CMOS) and fabrication technology (SFQ5ee, proposed 1, proposed 2, FinFET 12~nm).
+The single-path delay feedback (SDF) fast Fourier transform (FFT) architecture, a highly efficient FFT architecture, was selected for comparison \cite{ingemarsson2017efficient}.
 The architecture block diagram is shown in Fig.~\ref{fig:6}.
-This FFT architecture is particularly effective in systems where data arrives as a continuous stream of information.
-It is composed of a series of butterfly units interleaved with simple memory elements, such as RAM, which can be replaced with delay lines or shift registers.
-A key optimization in our design is the integration of butterfly skip units, which dynamically bypass certain computation stages depending on the FFT stage requirements, leading to reduced latency and improved throughput for specific configurations.
-The streaming nature of SDF enables deeply pipelined operations, which align exceptionally well with the characteristics of superconductor digital logic, such as SFQ circuits, where high clock frequencies and fine-grain pipelining are natively supported.
+This FFT architecture is particularly effective in streaming data systems.
+It is made up of a series of butterfly units interleaved with simple memory elements, such as RAM, which can be replaced with delay lines or shift registers.
+A key optimization in our design is the integration of butterfly skip units, which dynamically bypass certain computation stages based on FFT stage requirements, reducing latency and improving throughput in specific configurations.
+The streaming nature of SDF enables deeply pipelined operations that align exceptionally well with the characteristics of superconductor digital logic, such as SFQ circuits, which natively support high clock frequencies and fine-grain pipelining.